 AMD-AINV.r (version 19)

 Input are the four files given above.
-Furthermore in the program itself four parameters should be defined.
+Furthermore, in the program itself, four parameters should be defined.

 equi, being zero or one.
 In case of zero the drone-producing queens in base sires are taken to be unrelated.
 If one, the additive genetic relationship between drone-producing-queens is assumed to be in equilibrium.
-This is likely to be the case selection program is already running a couple of generations before the start of the data that are analysed.
+This is likely to be the case if a selection program is already running a couple of generations before the start of the data that are analysed.

 pinv, being zero or one.
 In case of zero the inverse (AINV) of the numerator relationship matrix is computed utilizing mendelian sampling (co)variances.
-It is recommended to this once because it is a fairly reliable test whether everything (i.e. the pedigree file but also the computer program related to special perhaps unforeseen cases.) is okay.
+It is recommended to do this once because it is a fairly reliable test whether everything (i.e. the pedigree file but also the computer program related to special perhaps unforeseen cases) is okay.

 In case of one AINV is computed with the R-function ‘solve’.
 It is likely that the first option (pinv=0) allows larger datasets than the latter, but the latter option (pinv=1) is (considerably) faster.
 So, particularly in the case of a simulation where several runs with different AINV need to be analysed, the latter option is to be preferred. priF, being zero or one.
 This concerns writing of inbreeding coefficients of possible future matings and if priF=0 these will not be computed nor written.
 If priF=1, an additional parameter should be entered, yip, that tells for how many years until the last year the coefficients should be written.
 The purpose of it is to give an indication of whether a particular planned mating doesn’t result in too high inbreeding and that’s only useful for queens that were born rather recently.
 Three coefficients are written: Mating of queens reared from queen A with drones of DPQ reared from queen B and vv, queens reared from queen A mated with drones of queen B, and queens reared from queen B mated to drones from queen A.